Science: Mixed-age Year 5/6

 Pupils explore different types of mixtures and the different methods that can be used to separate them.
 They dissolve a range of substances, identify different solutions and investigate how temperature affects the time taken to dissolve.
 They design and create a water filter, sieve soil and evaporate solutions.

 Broadening their experience of the properties of materials, children investigate hardness, transparency and conductivity and consider how these properties influence the uses of materials.
 They explore reversible changes, including dissolving and changes of state.
-To be published by the end of October 2024.
+Children compare these to irreversible changes, including rusting, burning and mixing vinegar and bicarbonate of soda.

 Exploring some of the key celestial bodies in our Solar System, children learn their names and compare their movements.
 Pupils discover the relationship between the Earth’s rotation and daylight, making models to represent their knowledge.
 They make their own sundials and consider how and why humans’ ideas about the universe have changed over time.
 To be published by the end of December 2024.